ashvardanian/extrapolaTED/README.md

 It uses:

 - Wikipedia as a ground-truth retrieval source for textual and visual content.
+- Arxiv paper abstracts as summaries of the most recent scientific achievements.
 - ChatGPT and Dall-E 3 for new produced content.
+- ElevenLabs API to produce voice.
+- WordWare for multi-step API calls.

 ## Methodology